 “The value of rest is well known in educational circles,” says Professor Ramagge.
 Keep up your positive habits: putting down the books to play sport, stay dedicated to hobbies, and remaining connected to friends and family will also pay dividends towards ATAR success.

 Instead of trying to game the system by guessing your ATAR before exams, focus on your plan of attack for after you receive your ATAR.
-Once you know your achieved ATAR, look into whether it matches or exceeds the published required ATAR cut-offs for your courses of interest.
-If you achieve the published required ATAR and place Sydney as your first preference, you are guaranteed to be made an offer through UAC.
-If you've just missed the published ATAR mark, seek alternative entry pathways or look into options for transferring course.
+Once you know your achieved ATAR, look into whether it matches or exceeds the guaranteed ATARs needed for admission to your courses of interest.
+If you achieve the guaranteed ATAR and place Sydney as your first preference, you will be made an offer through UAC.
+If you've just missed the guaranteed ATAR mark, seek information on your options available through our admission pathways or look into options for transferring course.